Actavis to buy Warner Chilcott in $5 billion stock deal

 BERLIN Deutsche Boerse Chairman Joachim Faber has put the blame for a failed tie-up with the London Stock Exchange on Britain and its vote to leave the European Union.

-Generic drugmaker Actavis Inc ACT.N, itself the subject of takeover speculation, said on Monday it would buy specialty pharmaceutical company Warner Chilcott Plc WCRX.O for $5 billion in stock to expand its branded drug portfolio, lower taxes and increase profits.
+Generic drugmaker Actavis Inc ACT.N, which has been the subject of takeover speculation, plans to buy specialty pharmaceutical company Warner Chilcott Plc WCRX.O for $5 billion (3.2 billion pounds) in stock.

-Warner Chilcott brings a portfolio of branded women's health pharmaceuticals, such as the contraceptive patch to Actavis, which makes and sells drugs that are no longer under patent protection.

-This is the second major acquisition in the past two years for Actavis, which competes against substantially larger companies like Teva Pharmaceuticals Industries Ltd (TEVA.TA) and Mylan Inc (MYL.O).
+The companies said the deal had an enterprise value, including debt, of $8.5 billion.

-The move comes after reports that Actavis was a takeover target after weeks of reports that it had spurned approaches from Canadian pharmaceutical company Valeant Pharmaceuticals International Inc (VRX.TO) and Mylan.
-Analysts have said that buying Warner Chilcott would kill the chances of a takeover of Actavis.
+The move comes as Actavis has spurned approaches from Canadian pharmaceutical company Valeant Pharmaceuticals International Inc (VRX.TO) and Mylan Inc (MYL.O).
+Analysts have said that if Actavis were to buy Warner Chilcott, it would kill the chances of its being taken over.

-Actavis Chief Executive Officer Paul Bisaro declined to comment on the deal speculation during a conference call with analysts.

-"I think we have remained very focused on our objectives," Bisaro said.
-"We wanted to get bigger in our brand business."

 Warner Chilcott shareholders will receive 0.16 share of the combined company.
 The companies said that would equate to $20.08 per share, based on Actavis' closing share price of $125.50 on Friday.

 The purchase price is a 34 percent premium to Warner Chilcott's closing share price of $15.01 on May 9, the day before the companies disclosed that they were in talks.
-Warner Chilcott shares since rose to close at $19.19 on Friday, narrowing the premium to less than 5 percent.
+Warner Chilcott shares have since risen and closed on Friday at $19.19, narrowing the premium to less than 5 percent.

-The companies said the deal, including debt, was valued at $8.5 billion.

-Actavis advisors were Bank of America Merrill Lynch (BAC.N) and Greenhill.
-Warner Chilcott was advised by Deutsche Bank (DBKGn.DE).
+Warner Chilcott brings a portfolio of branded women's health pharmaceuticals such as the contraceptive patch to Actavis, which makes and sells generic version of drugs that are no longer protected by patents.
+Because Warner Chilcott is based in Ireland, the deal creates a money-saving lower tax rate for Actavis, analysts have said.
+The combined company would have $11 billion in annual sales.

-(Additional reporting by Ransdell Pierson in New York and Esha Dey in Bangalore; Editing by Sriraj Kalluvila and Lisa Von Ahn)
+(Reporting by Caroline Humer in New York and Esha Dey in Bangalore; Editing by Sriraj Kalluvila and Lisa Von Ahn)

 BERLIN Deutsche Boerse Chairman Joachim Faber has put the blame for a failed tie-up with the London Stock Exchange on Britain and its vote to leave the European Union.